LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

 ### Overview
 Blocks the calling thread to wait for the passed sender to complete.
-Returns a std::optional of the value or throws if an exception is propagated.^[Conversion from asynchronous callbacks to synchronous function-return can be achieved in different ways.
-A `CancellationException` would be an alternative approach.]
+Returns the value (or void if the sender carries no value), throws if an exception is propagated and throws a TBD exception type on cancellation.^[Other options include an optional return type.]
 On propagation of the `set_done()` signal, returns an empty optional.

-`std::optional<T> sync_wait(S<T>)`
+`T... sync_wait(S<T...>)`

-where `S<T>` is a sender that sends a value of type `T` in its value channel.
+where `S<T...>` is a sender that sends zero or one values of type `T...` in its value channel.
+The existence of, and if existing the type `T` must be known statically and cannot be part of an overload set.

 *[ Example:*
 ```cpp